-This led to Age of Chance signing to Virgin Records in January 1987 and a stab at the big time.
-Three singles and a debut album were released that year but without any huge breakthrough – a lot of critics seemed to say they had never released anything as good as the Prince cover and were unlikely to ever do so (which was unduly harsh).
+The media coverage, and the fact that despite being on a small indie label the single reached #50, led to Age of Chance signing to Virgin Records in January 1987, and a stab at the big time.
+Three singles and a debut album were released that year, but without any huge breakthrough – a lot of previously fawning critics turned, as they often did when a major label came calling, and said they had never released anything again that was good as the Prince cover and were unlikely to ever do so (which was unduly harsh).